 We have goat babies (“kids”) once a year at Langley Farm.
-Our kidding season in 2025 will be late spring (May/June).
-If you are looking for baby goats, contact us at (951) 573-9727 to get your name on our interest list – it fills up fast!
+Our 2025 kidding season is in early August, so if you are looking for summer baby goats, call or text us at (951) 573-9727 to get your name on our interest list – it fills up fast!
+Our bucklings (male babies) are available for adoption at $200 each, and our doelings (female babies) are available for adoption at $600 each.
+We do not charge extra for blue eyes or other markings.
+We ask for a deposit of $50 to be added to the list, and please be aware that all deposits and payments are non-refundable.

-(If you buy it, please use this link!
-We get a small referral fee.)
+(If you buy it, please use this link.
+We get a small referral fee!)

 From the time your goat babies are weaned until you have finished bottle-feeding them, they should have unlimited access to standard goat feed so they can begin developing normal goat feeding habits.
 During this stage, these following feed types are great for your babies: